CallMeCreadev/SNP_Price_Prediction/README.md

 training-room is where the model is trained and predictions are made and scored.

-stockripper takes all of the stock data and saves it into a .pkl file to keep API calls to a minimum.
-Feature extraction is a sample file to call data from the .pkl data file created by stockripper.
+stockripper takes all of the stock data and saves it into a .pkl file to keep API calls to a minimum. historic_Feature_extraction is a sample file to call data from the .pkl data file created by stockripper.